 When you initiate a legal action against the truck company, you have a right to request and obtain certain records during the discovery period.
 At the onset of your case, your attorney will need to send a spoliation letter or preservation letter to the trucking company.

 This letter politely but firmly informs the company that there is a pending action against it and reminds the company that it must retain certain records for that purpose.

 There is no one-size-fits-all template for a spoliation letter.
 Rather, your lawyer will craft one requesting the company preserve documents specific to your case.
 A good spoliation letter will spell out what information, documents, or files you need, and in what format.
-There is a science and art to crafting a solid preservation letter, so you certainly want to retain a lawyer that is well-versed in handling truck accident cases.
+There is a science and art to crafting a solid preservation letter, so we recommend working with a lawyer familiar with truck accident cases.